Sumit-1988-git/Mini_project_Used_car_sales_Prediction/README.md

 * requirements.txt: List of all Python packages required for this project.

 * Demo.webm : Contains the demo video of the application

+### Check it LIVE
+Here is the link of streamlit app [https://miniprojectusedcarsalesprediction-gbscrfxrqxvonuyhxhwfuf.streamlit.app/]